Mobile Search Menu

 types of tuna, skipjack drawing

 Skipjack owes its sustainability to its a prolific breeding and rapid maturation.
-That’s why they’re the most globally fished tuna species, accounting for 56 percent of the global tuna catch and 70 percent of the U.S. canned market.
+That's why they're the most globally fished tuna species, accounting for 56% of the global tuna catch and 70% of the canned market in the United States.

-Skilled cooks might enjoy the current trend of blackening skipjack Cajun style.
-This involves quickly searing the fillets on both sides in a cast iron skillet.
+Skilled cooks might enjoy blackening skipjack Cajun style.
+This involves quickly searing the fillets on both sides in a cast-iron skillet.
 Serve it with traditional potato salad and spinach, and pair it with a crisp IPA.

 Albacore (Thunnus alalunga)